 Instead head straight to Da Lat.
 A small town a few hours in land and South of Nha Trang.

 Da Lat is most commonly known for its Canyoning.
-Personally i didn’t fancy jumping down a waterfall into freezing water but if that’s what you fancy then you can do it here!
+Personally I didn’t fancy jumping down one of the waterfalls in Dalat into freezing water but the braver people who do it love it!

 This town may seem out of the way and a bit quiet if you’re short for time but it is worth a visit for a day or two!